 We wish you an informative and entertaining audio tour!

 Editing: Christoph Hein/Fritz Oldemeier, Linon Medien

-Welcome to the State Museum for Prehistory and our special exhibition »The World of the Nebra Sky Disc – New Horizons«.
-To start your tour, Professor Dr. Harald Meller, Director of the museum, would like to give you a brief introduction to this fascinating exhibition.
+Welcome to the State Museum of Prehistory and our temporary exhibition ›The World of the Nebra Sky Disc – New Horizons‹!
+To start your tour, Professor Dr. Harald Meller, director of the museum, would like to give you a brief introduction to this fascinating exhibition.